 (Read more in our blog post “Privacy Compliance Demystified!”)

 Some of the electronic system’s characteristics required are directly related to another aspect of the question of electronic records and their legality.
 In order for an electronic record to be accepted as evidence during legal proceedings, it has to satisfy the evidentiary standard.
 So where the law does not prescribe the features and processes that must be in place, organizations need to make decisions that take into consideration the value of the record and a possible need for its use as evidence during legal proceedings.
 The entity managing the record will have to balance the need for security and accuracy against cost and other burdens associated with acquiring and managing technology.

-The the requirements for managing electronic records will depend on the kind of records that are being maintained.
-Some type of information will require a more sophisticated electronic system with high levels of protection and thorough protocol.
+The requirements for managing electronic records will depend on the kind of records that are being maintained.
+Some types of information will require a more sophisticated electronic system with high levels of protection and thorough protocol.
 Other types of information can be kept without a robust process.

-In case of personal information an organization will likely (if not already, depending on the location of its operations and the data that it keeps) need to be capable of individuals’ information identification in order to respond to requests under the European General Data Protection Regulation and the California Consumer Privacy Act (effective January 2020).
+In the case of personal information, an organization will likely (if not already, depending on the location of its operations and the data that it keeps) need to be capable of individuals information identification in order to respond to requests under the European General Data Protection Regulation and the California Consumer Privacy Act (effective January 2020).

 To learn more, watch our MeR webcast recording: How to Incorporate Data Privacy into your Enterprise IG Program.